thanasisn/SDR_enhancement_LAP/article/article_doc.md

 this trend has affected also the number and strength of CE events.

-Methods of identification of CE events usually include the use of simulated clear sky irradiance as baseline, combined with an appropriate threshold or some other statistical characteristics, and in some cases, with visual inspection of sky camera images (Vamvakas, Salamalikis, and Kazantzidis 2020; Mol, Knap, and Van Heerwaarden 2023 and references therein).
+Methods of identification of CE events usually include the use of simulated cloud-free irradiance as baseline, combined with an appropriate threshold or some other statistical characteristics, and in some cases, with visual inspection of sky camera images (Vamvakas, Salamalikis, and Kazantzidis 2020; Mol, Knap, and Van Heerwaarden 2023 and references therein).

 In this study, we evaluate the effects of CE events on GHI by investigating their frequency of occurrence, intensity, and duration in a thirty-year record of GHI observations at Thessaloniki, Greece.
-We used modeled clear sky irradiance as a baseline to identify cloud enhancements, and we determined long-term trends of the above-mentioned metrics, their climatology and some general characteristics.
+We used modeled cloud-free irradiance as a baseline to identify cloud enhancements, and we determined long-term trends of the above-mentioned metrics, their climatology and some general characteristics.
 To our knowledge there are no other studies that provide trends from such a